How to Take a Solo Road Trip When You are 80

 I avoided motels at spaghetti junctions which condemn you to eating from the codependent fast food chains.
 Furthermore you can’t walk to anything from them.

 No one chain was consistently better located or better kept than any other, that I could see.
 I happened that I stayed at Comfort Inn more often than any other but on another trip it might be different.
+The ratings for motels were helpful if taken with a pinch of salt.

 I did check the website for refrigerator (pretty universal), microwave (commoner lower down the economic scale), and free breakfast (though I never actually ate one of these).
 And I did check the map for nice locations.
 The view from the Comfort Inn that fronted on the Mississippi River Walk opposite Natchez could not have been beaten at any price.